krauseangelique/krauseangelique/README.md

 - 💬 Ask me about Sirius environment.
 I'm glad to infor you
 - 📫 How to reach me: You can send me on angeliquekrause30@gmail.com
 - 😄 Pronouns: ange
-- ⚡ Fun fact: I have been skating since I was 2 years old
+- ⚡ Fun fact: I started skating at 2 years old

 > credited by Lucas Ielli and Tanya Leenders